DaveBeCoding/PublicNotes/Quick_Code_Ref.md

        <li class="item"> Minor version numbers change when a new, minor feature is introduced or when a set of smaller features is rolled out. </li>
     </ul>
     <ul id="second_Set">
-       <li class="item"> Patch numbers change when a new build of the software is released to customers.
+        Patch numbers change when a new build of the software is released to customers.
 This is normally for small bug-fixes or the like. </li>
-       <li class="item"><br><p>Other variations use build numbers as an additional identifier.
+       < class="item"><br><p>Other variations use build numbers as an additional identifier.
 So you may have a large number for X.Y.Z.build if you have many revisions that are tested between releases.
 I use a couple of packages that are identified by year/month or year/release.
 Thus, a release in the month of September of 2010 might be 2010.9 or 2010.3 for the 3rd release of this year.

 There are many variants to versioning.
 It all boils down to personal preference.

-For the "1.3v1.1", that may be two different internal products, something that would be a shared library / codebase that is rev'd differently from the main product; that may indicate version 1.3 for the main product, and version 1.1 of the internal library / package.</p></li>
+For the "1.3v1.1", that may be two different internal products, something that would be a shared library / codebase that is rev'd differently from the main product; that may indicate version 1.3 for the main product, and version 1.1 of the internal library / package.</p>
 </ul>
 </div>
 </p>

 ```c++
 stage section [versions]
 ```